B1nus/caput-venti-interview/README.md

 I opted to force users to enter a password for each transaction.
 While annoying, it is for security.
 We don't want somebody to lose their money because they accidentally shared their jwt token.
 This is my attempt at guarding against CSRF attacks.
 CSRF attacks are only a problem if the fronted application automatically sends the authorization tokens to the request, so depending on the frontend this might be unnecessary.
 Nevertheless I think it's worth it.

 The cert folder should not be in the repo, if it weren't for this being a exercise I would include `./cert/` in the `.gitignore`.
+Same goes for the `.env` file with the `JWT_SECRET` which should not be shown to anyone. `audit.log` should probably also be in the `.gitignore`.

 # what I would improve with more time
 Add a real way to pay money.